Thank you for your feedback.

 5. Setup | Practice options | Tax options (you may need to log in as MASTER).

-Test this by logging into the HMRC gateway with the same ID and Password.
+7. You will now need to test this by logging into the HMRC gateway with the same ID and Password.
 If it logs in fine then go back to IRIS PT/BT and delete that ID and Password.
+Click OK and then go back in again re-enter it again carefully (do not copy and paste) and save.

 9. If it fails again then check your HMRC Agent Password.
 If it contains a special character (for example, £, $, %, ! etc.) then this can cause the issue.